 Thomas has extensive experience of advising and acting for parties in adjudications as well as dealing with issues concerning the enforcement of adjudication decisions.
 He also has considerable experience of disputes arising out of major infrastructure projects involving roads, railways, bridges and tunnels.

-Appearing in the Supreme Court (led by Fiona Sinclair QC) in a landmark case considering the interface between construction adjudication and insolvency (Bresco Electrical Services Ltd (in liquidation) v Michael J Lonsdale (Electrical) Ltd UKSC 25.
+Appearing in the Supreme Court (led by Fiona Sinclair KC) in a landmark case considering the interface between construction adjudication and insolvency (Bresco Electrical Services Ltd (in liquidation) v Michael J Lonsdale (Electrical) Ltd UKSC 25.
 Thomas appeared successfully unled in both the TCC and the Court of Appeal.

 Acting for the contractor in Balfour Beatty Civil Engineering Ltd v Astec Projects Ltd (in Liquidation) EWHC 796 (TCC) in a claim for an injunction to restrain a series of adjudications where the referring party was in liquidation.